git worktree manager · v0.10.0

 Symlinked node_modules

 No reinstall per worktree.
-Grove symlinks configured directories from the main tree. grove detach breaks the link when branches diverge.
+Root-relative glob patterns such as apps/*/node_modules keep every workspace linked automatically. grove detach breaks the links when branches diverge.

 02